zpoley/json-command/README.md

     new.key=old_key       move old_key to new.key in output object

+    -a                    input object is an array, process each element separately

     -c "js conditional"   js conditional to be run in the context of each object that determines whether an object is printed

     -C                    print the output fields as tab delimited columns in the order specified by fields